mongodb/specifications/source/enumerate-collections.rst

 Driver methods
 --------------

+Drivers SHOULD use the method name ``listCollections`` for a method that returns all indexes with a cursor return type.
+Drivers MAY use an idiomatic variant that fits the language the driver is for.

-Method names are suggestions.
-If a driver already has a method to perform the specific task, there is no need to change it; otherwise, use an idiomatic variant that fits the language the driver is for.
+If a driver already has a method to perform one of the listed tasks, there is no need to change it.
+Do not break backwards compatibility when adding new methods.

 All methods: